marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 - `-L fsocity.dic` — Define dictionary
 - `-p 123` — Random unique password
 - `10.38.1.111` — IP of the vulnerable machine
-- `http-post-form` — An http POST form is being bruteforced
+- `http-post-form` — An http POST form is being brute forced
 - `/wp-login.php` — Path where the login form is located
 - `log=^USER^&pwd=^PASS&wp-submit=Log+In` — POST parameters to send, including placeholders
 - `F=Invalid Username` — Consider an attempt as failure if the response contains the text "Invalid Username".